noopur-zambare/Bayesian-Meta-Learning/README.md

 # Bayesian-Meta-Learning
-Bayesian meta-learning is an innovative machine learning framework that seamlessly blends the power of Bayesian statistics with the adaptability of meta-learning.
+Bayesian meta-learning is an innovative machine learning paradigm that combines the flexibility of meta-learning with the strength of Bayesian statistics.
+It performs well when there is little data available for new tasks since it can make accurate predictions quickly.
+This methodology has strong uses in the field of few-shot learning, where the main goal is to enable a model to quickly adapt to new tasks even in the face of a very small sample size.